Introduction to Pandas: A Comprehensive Guide for Data Engineers

 df.loc[[0, 2], ["name", "city"]]

-This will select rows 0 and 2 and columns "name" and "city" from the DataFrame.
+This will select rows 0 and 2 and columns "name" and "city" from the DataFrame

 Filtering Data

-You can filter a DataFrame to select rows that meet certain criteria using the [] operator and a Boolean expression.
-Here is an example:
+to select rows that meet certain criteria using the []

 import pandas as pd